Lens (vertebrate anatomy): Lens fibers

 The lens fibers form the bulk of the lens.
 They are long, thin, transparent cells, firmly packed, with diameters typically 4–7 micrometres and lengths of up to 12 mm long in humans.
 The lens fibers stretch lengthwise from the posterior to the anterior poles and, when cut horizontally, are arranged in concentric layers rather like the layers of an onion.
 If cut along the equator, cells have a hexagonal cross section, appearing as a honeycomb.
 The approximate middle of each fiber lies around the equator.
 These tightly packed layers of lens fibers are referred to as laminae.
 The lens fiber cytoplasms are linked together via gap junctions, intercellular bridges and interdigitations of the cells that resemble "ball and socket" forms.

 The lens is split into regions depending on the age of the lens fibers of a particular layer.
 Moving outwards from the central, oldest layer, the lens is split into an embryonic nucleus, the fetal nucleus, the adult nucleus, the inner and outer cortex.
 New lens fibers, generated from the lens epithelium, are added to the outer cortex.
 Mature lens fibers have no organelles or nuclei.

 Cell fusion, voids and vacuoles

 Cellular and supercellular structure in the mouse lens.
-Photos at increasing depth: A-Epithelium B-Broadening fiber ends C-Fiber ends lock together D-F- Voids G-Vacuoles I-Sutures.
+Photos at increasing depth: A – lens epithelium; B – disorganized and broadened fiber cell ends; C – non-uniform superficial fiber cells with excessive interdigitation; D, F – anterior voids; E, G – mostly uniform rows of fiber cells with enlarged vacuoles; H, I – tight suture structures at depth.

 Left to right we have a smooth capsule, a small patch of epithelium next to fused lens fibers or perhaps a void, straighter fibers, and finally wrinkled fibers.

-With the advent of other ways of looking at cellular structures of lenses while still in the living animal it became apparent that regions of fiber cells, at least at the lens anterior, contain large voids and vacuoles.
+With the advent of other ways of looking at cellular structures of lenses while still in the living animal, it became apparent that regions of fiber cells, at least at the lens anterior, contain large voids and vacuoles.
 These are speculated to be involved in lens transport systems linking the surface of the lens to deeper regions.
 Very similar looking structures also indicate cell fusion in the lens.
 The cell fusion is shown by micro-injection to form a stratified syncytium in whole lens cultures.